abrar2030/PayNext/ml_services/integration_instructions.md

+# Integration Instructions for PayNext with ML Services

 This document provides instructions on how to integrate the existing PayNext backend (Java Spring Boot) and frontend applications (Next.js/React) with the newly developed Python-based Machine Learning microservices.

 ## 1. Fraud Detection Service Integration